 “Ow!
 Ow!
 Uncle!
 Uncle!”
 Fritz cried from underneath him.

 “Hmph.
 Impressive strength, but sloppy technique,” Jessica remarked, fooling with the second gadget Quinn had been teaching her how to use.
 The grapple gun looked similar to a pistol, but with a bulkier grip connected to a spool.
 A metallic claw with a sharp center jutted out of the barrel, gleaming in the light.
-Its snazzy design didn’t do her any good when she tested it out and stuck in a tree.
+Its snazzy design didn’t do her any good when she tested it out and got stuck in a tree.

 “Ahem?”
 Quinn rapped her fingers against the rubber mats.
 “I’m giving the critiques here.”
-She turned her up to Alex.
+She turned up to Alex.
 “Sloppy technique Alex.”